 Who We Are

-The Internal Auditing and Management Consulting (IAMC) Department at the University of West Florida (UWF) is a resource to help assure management that their accounting and information systems are functioning properly and efficiently.
+The Internal Auditing and Management Consulting (IAMC) Department at the University of West Florida (UWF) is a resource to help assure management that internal controls are functioning efficiently and effectively.

-The UWF IAMC is established within the Florida Board of Education, Division of Colleges and Universities and pursuant to the provisions of Florida Statute 20.055.
-The UWF Associate Vice President (AVP) for IAMC reports directly to the University President.
+The UWF IAMC reports directly to the University President.
 This structure maintains the department's independence, promotes a broad audit coverage, provides a balance for audit, investigative, and accountability functions, and enhances operation of and effective action on the IAMC Department's recommendations.